 Within GardenSite offices we’re always conscious about electricity and wasting it.
 We don’t just power save, we turn off.
-At the end of the day or when a computer or room isn’t being used we physically turn off all electrical equipment including the lights, heaters, air conditioners and computers, and don’t just put things into sleep mode.
+At the end of the day or when a computer or room isn’t being used, we don’t just put electrical equipment into sleep mod, we physically turn off all the lights, heaters, air conditioners and computers.

 During the brighter summer months, we may not even turn the lights on at all!
-If the sun is out flooding our offices with natural light, it’s not uncommon to witness our employees not having turned the lights on at all.
+If sunlight is flooding into our offices, it’s not uncommon to witness our employees not having turned the lights on at all.
 And it makes sense, as who needs artificial light when we have the power of the sun brightening up our working day?

 We are pleased to offer our customers the chance to recycle their old like-for-like electrical items when purchasing a new item from us.
-Whereby like-for-like, no longer used/working electrical products can either be taken back to one of our premises for recycling, or we can offer a collection service for a small charge.
+No longer used/working electrical products can either be taken back to one of our premises for recycling or we can offer a collection service for a small charge.
 The small charge covers the cost of administration and collection/transport, not for the recycling of the goods.

 With over 12,000 products, hundreds of blogs, articles and help guides online, GardenSite has a large presence in the virtual world as well as in the physical.
 Staying online is maintained by our hosting provider, which uses servers and data centres, which all consume power to run non stop 24/7.

 However, our chosen hosting provider doesn’t rely on traditional carbon fuel to power and run their data centres and servers, but choose to run entirely on a mix of renewable energy sources such as wind, solar and water (water turbines).
 They've been certified to only use 100% renewable power sources.